-Feel free to contact him directly on issues related to research policy or research topics on his interest area.
+Feel free to contact her directly on issues related to research policy.

 Dr Rafaela Costa Camoes Rabello

-Rafaela works closely with Dr Katharina Rusckstuhl as her Assistant Research Fellow and is currently part of the a team of social science researchers – the Building New Zealand’s Innovation Capacity team (BNZIC) within the Science for Technological Innovation (SfTI), Science National Challenge.
+Rafaela is currently part of a team of social science researchers – the Building New Zealand’s Innovation Capacity team (BNZIC) within the Science for Technological Innovation (SfTI), Science National Challenge.
 Within SfTI Rafaela supports research around human and relational capacities to use physical sciences and engineering for economic growth.

 Associate Dean – Postgraduate Programmes (part-time)

-Lincoln leads the Business School’s Postgraduate Teaching & Learning Committee; liaises with staff to support developments in the postgraduate programmes; and, manages the quality of the programmes.
+Neil chairs’ the Business School’s Postgraduate Teaching & Learning Committee; and liaises with Department’s to support developments and quality in the taught postgraduate programmes.

-Feel free to contact him directly on issues related to postgraduate programmes and processes.
+Feel free to contact him directly on issues related to taught postgraduate programmes.

 Senior Manager Client Services

-As Senior Manager Client Services, Lornae's role is to ensure the smooth running of the Business School.
-Leading the general staff in the Dean’s office, she is responsible for the financial, administrative and personnel management of the Business School.
-Lornae also works on developing and implementing the Business School’s strategies and policies.
+As Senior Manager Client Services, Kath's role is to ensure the smooth running of the Business School.
+Leading the professional staff in the Dean’s office, she is responsible for the administrative management of the Business School.

 Graham's role is to provide strategic financial and non-financial information to the Pro-Vice-Chancellor and the Director Administration, and to ensure the funding allocation, budgets, compliance issues and other financial activities of the school are coordinated effectively.
 He also provides support and advice to the Departments managing the financial resources within the School.